MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/sharedentityassociation.md

 ---
-title: SharedEntityAssociation Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: SharedEntityAssociation Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an object that contains association information for a campaign and shared entity such as a negative keyword list.
 ---
-# SharedEntityAssociation Data Object
+# SharedEntityAssociation Data Object - Campaign Management
 Defines an object that contains association information for a campaign and shared entity such as a negative keyword list.

 ## Syntax